-Repairs, alterations, and additions may be allowed if the proposed project protects the historic integrity of the resource.
+If your property is a designated historic resource repairs, alterations, and additions may be allowed if the proposed project protects the historic integrity of the resource

 1. Proposed work on the inside of a historic building